Last Hubnugget Hub of 2011....Cheers!

 You hear foul language everywhere from people of all ages.
 Not everyone is accustomed to such filthy language but it is a part of the culture.
 Everyone utters a cuss word or two during their daily lives.
 Some people use it casually and others say it. - Is Learning Languages the Solution to Racism?

 It seems that multiculturalism is inevitable, but for how long are we willing to resist it?
 Indeed, racism is still evident in society today.
 Perhaps, learning languages will be the solution.
-Read on... - Horrors of the Diamond Industry
+Read on... - What's wrong with people these days?

 Why has society become so jaded?
 What is wrong with people that they have lost their moral compasses, mistreat animals and still get dogs for company or security?
 People have become lazy and used to computers, automation and smart phones to get by, a - December 17th: A Day The World Stood Together